 Based off of these two fundamentals in eliminating bad breath (remove bacterias' food source, creating an inhospitable environment for the bacteria), here are some steps to take to prevent having morning breath.

 This one is a no brainer.
-Brushing and flossing are the most important tools we have in removing food particles from our mouth.
+Brushing, flossing, and cleaning your tongue are the most important tools we have in removing food particles from our mouth.
 Make sure you take your time as you brush and floss and do a good job.
 If you do not take your time there is little wonder why you have bad morning breath.
-Read our informative article on how to brush your teeth in order to learn the most effective way to brush your teeth.
+Read about our Comprehensive Oral Care Regimen in order to learn the best techniques and tools to use to clean your mouth properly.